 Each year in March or April, spring break rolls around and offers opportunities for fun and relaxation for college students and families with kids.
 Cancun and Miami are always spring break hot spots, but there are also lots of amazing places to spend a few days or a week in California.
-Whether you’re looking for sun and sand, epic mountain landscapes, or the last great ski runs of the season, here are our favorite spring break vacations in California.
+Whether you’re looking for beautiful beaches, epic mountain landscapes, or the last great ski runs of the season, here are our favorite spring break vacations in California.

-Monterrey is an easy spring break destination for students and families from the Bay Area.
-There’s an awesome aquarium in Monterrey that’s a favorite among families and a must-visit spot on your trip.
+Monterey is an easy spring break destination for students and families from the Bay Area.
+There are plenty of fun things to do, including an awesome aquarium in Monterey that’s a favorite among families and a must-visit spot on your trip.
 It’s also fun to walk down Cannery Row to see the shops, restaurants, and other attractions.
 Other top things to do on spring break here are going for a scenic drive on 17-Mile Drive, biking the Monterey Peninsula Recreational Trail, and riding the local trolley.

 If you’re looking to squeeze in a little late-season skiing before the weather gets warm, then plan your spring break adventure in Mammoth Mountain.
 This skiing and snowboarding destination stands at over 11,000 feet of elevation, which makes it perfect for spring skiing.
 Some years, the ski resort is even open until June!